Look East! Homily for the Second Sunday of Advent

 Conflict is a part of the human reality Jesus entered into.
 Conflict is not always bad, either.
 Political conflicts between big states and small states produced the checks-and-balances of the American Constitution.
 Theological conflict has led to doctrines that give us deeper insight into the nature of God.
 We wouldn’t have a Creed if there hadn’t first been disagreements about the Trinity.
 The fact that sometimes we disagree doesn’t make us bad Christians.

-Continue reading “Truth and love in time of conflict”
+Continue reading “Truth and love in time of conflict: Homily for the Fourth Sunday in Ordinary Time”